Canadian Council of Fisheries and Aquaculture Ministers' structure

 - Inland Fisheries Committee (IFC): Provides a forum for interjurisdictional communication and cooperation to address common inland fisheries issues, including recreational fisheries and inland commercial fisheries in jurisdictions where these occur.
 The Committee ensures full collaboration, maintains good coordination, and ensures multilateral support for growing, vibrant, and sustainable inland fisheries that contribute to the economic prosperity of rural, inland and coastal communities, Indigenous peoples, and the overall Canadian economy.

-- Economic Development Task Group (ETDG): This new task group is a forum for communication and collaboration to address economic development of the fish and seafood sector with a focus on positioning the sector post-COVID.
+- Economic Development Task Group (ETDG): This task group is a forum for communication and collaboration to address economic development of the fish and seafood sector with a focus on positioning the sector post-COVID.
 The task group provides strategic advice and recommendations and provide a forum for policy discussions on fish and seafood issues with an aim to enable and contribute to the economic resiliency and prosperity of the Canadian fish and seafood sector.

-- Fish and Fish Habitat Protection Committee (FFHPC): This new committee enables FPT collaboration on the regulatory and policy framework to successfully implement the fish and fish habitat protection provisions of the Fisheries Act (2019) and relevant provisions of theSpecies at Risk Act (SARA).
+- Fish and Fish Habitat Protection Committee (FFHPC): This committee enables FPT collaboration on the regulatory and policy framework to successfully implement the fish and fish habitat protection provisions of the Fisheries Act (2019) and relevant provisions of theSpecies at Risk Act (SARA).
 It shares information, updates, and best practices on issues and approaches associated with the conservation and protection of fish and fish habitat.

 - Date modified: